pink background for pediatric counselors near me page

 2. Your child’s response to therapy (which will strongly be influenced by the following two)

-3. Consistency in attendenace
+3. Consistency in attendance

-4. Parent’s involvement at home and in the process
+4. Parent’s involvement at home and in the process - we emphasize a collaborative approach with parents, their child and their therapist.

 If you are currently concerned for your child’s wellbeing, we strongly encourage you to read a more comprehensive article we’ve written discussing the specific signs and considerations for identifying if your child can benefit from therapy.

-signs of emotional trauma in a child | child counseling tampa
+signs of emotional trauma in a child | child counseling IN tampa

 • Is the behavior you are concerned about normal for their specific age?